 Project management skills in the evolving software development space have an increasingly demanding role.
 Project managers need to manage their everyday responsibilities as well as achieve the following;

-• Keeping the focus on value while maintaining (or increasing) speed of product delivery
+progress - Keeping the focus on value while maintaining

 These may not be new challenges to many Project Managers.
-But, many are seeking to implement smarter ways of working in order to maintain productivity, collaboration, speed and quality.
+But, many are seeking to implement smarter ways of working in order to maintain productivity, collaboration, speed, and quality.

 Establishing better processes in development projects allows Project Managers to focus on the things that matter: customers and their expectations.